ErasmusMC-Bioinformatics/src-pulsar/README.md

 * Pulsar is installed on the node
 * Galaxy must later be configured to talk to this pulsar, please use the "Access" button once the node is up to see documentation on adding it to your Galaxy.

-### ResearchCloud parameters

-The component takes the following parameters:

-* `pulsar_token`: CO-Secret.
-Please be sure to add a CO-Secret with the name `pulsar_token` in order to provide that secret value to the role.
-It may not be obvious if you haven't done this yet, please [see the documentation](https://servicedesk.surf.nl/wiki/display/WIKI/Secrets+and+workspace+info:+special+parameter+source+types#Secretsandworkspaceinfo:specialparametersourcetypes-Howtostoreasecrettoacollaboration) for more information.